 Electricity for lighting, computers and other equipment was the next most significant form of energy use at the University (12.9 million kWh approximately 38.1%).
 The other 2.2% of energy use was in the form of LPG and Heating Oil, to provide heating to our properties that are not connected to mains gas.

 Energy and Carbon Emissions

 As a University, we understand that our use of fossil-fuel derived energy is contributing to global climate change.
-In 2019, the University declared a Climate Emergency and in 2020 approved a target to reach net zero carbon by 2030.
+In 2019, the University declared a Climate Emergency and in 2020 approved a target to reach net zero carbon scope 1 and 2 by 2030.

 For more information on the University’s environmental performance, all our Annual Environment Reports can be found here.

 Between 2018 and 2019, Bangor University invested £2.5 million in energy efficiency improvements as part of the Welsh Government’s ReFit Cymru scheme.
 In total, the scheme is projected to reduce the University’s energy consumption by around 12%.
 For more information, see the ReFit Case Study page.